The impact of fashion on the environment: understanding the issues and acting on them

-The fashion industry is known to have a strong negative impact on the environment but it is becoming increasingly conscious of the consequences of its activities on the planet's resources.
-As well, the need to change its mechanisms and operational modes substantially.
+The fashion industry is known to have a strong negative impact on the environment, but society is becoming increasingly aware of the consequences of its activities on the planet's resources and of the need to make significant changes to its mechanisms and operating methods.

 How is the fashion industry contributing to GHG emissions?